What is a no-down-payment mortgage?

 If we think back to that $200,000 home, that means you'd have to come up with just $6,000 as your down payment.

 Unlike with the FHA low-down-payment option, you won’t have to pay upfront mortgage insurance with a conventional 97 loan.
-And once you’ve built enough equity, you can cancel your the insurance without having to refinance.
+And once you’ve built enough equity, you can cancel your mortgage insurance without having to refinance.

 Other conventional options